-Daily Life Of an Electronics Engineering Technologist
+Life As an Electronics Engineering Technologist

 - Participate in the development or testing of new green electronics technologies, such as lighting, optical data storage devices, or energy-efficient televisions.

-Qualities of an Electronics Engineering Technologist
+Skills Needed to be an Electronics Engineering Technologist

 These are the skills Electronics Engineering Technologists say are the most useful in their careers: